POST

 Description

 The imagine endpoint allows you to create a new image using AI.
-At the moment, the only supported model is the ByteDance SDXL-Lightning model, which generates good quality images from text descriptions.
+At the moment, there is support for the models: ByteDance SDXL-Lightning and Flux, which generates good quality images from text descriptions.

-The images generated by the endpoint has a resolution of 1024x1024 pixels and are saved in PNG format.
+The images generated by the endpoint has a resolution of 1024x1024 pixels and are saved in JPEG format.

 Cat Image